Tom-QR/ELN-Thomas-Rees/README.md

 ---
 ## Experimental Identifiers
-Experiments conducted for CNP45-ABHD14B are identified as follows:
+Synthetic experiments for CNP45-ABHD14B are identified as follows:
 1. First three characters are TIR (initials of the experimentalist)
 2. Hyphen
 3. A number as the main identifier of the molecule
 4. Hyphen
 5. A number which describes the repeat/batch number

+Assays will be identified as follows:
+1. First three characters are TIR (initials of the experimentalist)
+2. Hyphen
+3. A short description of the assay conducted
+4. Hyphen
+5. A number which describes the repeat number

 ---
 ## ELN Pages